goalsgame/ueimporter/ueimporter.md

 ### Import by delete and re-adding all files

-One crude strategy is to delete all files on the vendor branch and simply copy all files from the new release, and then let plastic detect which files have been added, removed, modified or moved.
+One crude strategy is to delete all files on the vendor branch and simply copy all files from the new release, and then let Plastic detect which files have been added, removed, modified or moved.

 This should work well.
 Alas, plastics move detection seem to miss